Queen of the Moulin Rouge

 Queen of the Moulin Rouge is a 1922 American silent drama film directed by Ray C. Smallwood and starring Martha Mansfield, Joseph Striker, and Jane Thomas.

 Plot

 As described in a film magazine review, Tom Richards is a budding violinist in Paris, but his teacher believes he lacks the soul to ever become really great.
 He thinks if he suffers he will arrive so he arranges a scheme with the young woman Tom loves.
 She takes a position as a cabaret dancer and he finds her there.
 He is torn with anguish and he seeks expression in playing his violin.
 He plays then as he has never played before and the teacher then reveals the plot and the two are reunited.

 Cast

+Censorship

+Before the film could be exhibited in Kansas, the Kansas Board of Review requires extensive cuts, removing several titles, dancing scenes, and cigarette smoking.